vim-airline/vim-airline/README.md

 A full list of screenshots for various themes can be found in the [Wiki][14].

-# Bugs

-Tracking down bugs can take a very long time due to different configurations, versions, and operating systems.
-To ensure a timely response, please help me out by doing the following:

-*  Reproduce it with this [minivimrc][7] repository to rule out any configuration conflicts.
-*  A link to your vimrc or a gist which shows how you configured the plugin(s).
-*  And so I can reproduce; your `:version` of vim, and the commit of vim-airline you're using.

-# Contributions

-Contributions and pull requests are welcome.
-Please take note of the following guidelines:

-*  Adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
-*  Keep the history clean! squash your branches before you submit a pull request. `pull --rebase` is your friend.
-*  Any changes to the core should be tested against Vim 7.2.

-## Themes

-*  If you submit a theme, please create a screenshot so it can be added to the [Wiki][14].
-*  In the majority of cases, modifications to colors of existing themes will likely be rejected.
-Themes are a subjective thing, so while you may prefer that a particular color be darker, another user will prefer it to be lighter, or something entirely different.
-The more popular the theme, the more unlikely the change will be accepted.
-However, it's pretty simple to create your own theme; copy the theme to `~/.vim/autoload/airline/themes` under a new name with your modifications, and it can be used.

 # Maintainers

 The project is currently being maintained by [Bailey Ling][41], [Christian Brabandt][42], and [Mike Hartington][44].